harshith6322/devops-docker-ngnix-pj/Readme.md

 ## 📡 Network

-All services share a custom network named `net-2` for DNS resolution using container names like `backend1`.
+All services share a custom Docker network called `net-2` for internal DNS resolution using container names like `backend1`.

 ---